junxit/us-congress-bills-115/metadata.md

 - 2018-10-03 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-03 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 616.
+- 2018-12-04 — Amendment SA 4068 agreed to in Senate by Unanimous Consent.
+- 2018-12-04 — Amendment SA 4068 proposed by Senator McConnell for Senator Gardner. (consideration: CR S7284-7285; text: CR S7284-7285) To make technical edits to the bill.
+- 2018-12-04 — Measure laid before Senate by unanimous consent. (consideration: CR S7278-7291)
+- 2018-12-04 — Passed Senate with an amendment by Unanimous Consent. (text: CR S7285-7291)
+- 2018-12-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S7285-7291)
+- 2018-12-04 — Senate amendment agreed to: Amendment SA 4068 agreed to in Senate by Unanimous Consent.
+- 2018-12-04 — Senate amendment proposed (on the floor): Amendment SA 4068 proposed by Senator McConnell for Senator Gardner.(consideration: CR S7284-7285; text: CR S7284-7285)
+- 2018-12-04 — Senate amendment submitted
+- 2018-12-04 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S7278-7284)